ashfurrow/blog/source/blog/2011-12-22-two-years-of-indie-app-sales.markdown

 date: 2011-12-22 00:00
 ---

 It's been two years since I decided to start developing iOS apps and wrote [Coffee Timer](http://ashfurrow.com/projects/coffeetimer/), the app I was sure would sweep the App Store (it didn't).
 At the time, I couldn't afford a new Intel Mac, so all my development was done on my then fiancées MacBook and my first generation iPod Touch.
-Here is a graph representing sales of paid apps over the past two years.<!--more-->
+Here is a graph representing sales of paid apps over the past two years.

  ![](/img/import/blog/2011/12/two-years-of-indie-app-sales/09C84F06D05A44369AAC62C990F45E0C.png)